Jiangxititan

-Jiangxititan is an extinct genus of somphospondylan titanosauriform dinosaur from the Late Cretaceous Nanxiong Formation of China.
+Jiangxititan is an extinct genus of somphospondylan titanosauriform dinosaur from the Upper Cretaceous Nanxiong Formation of China.
 The genus contains a single species, J. ganzhouensis, known from several articulated vertebrae with ribs.
 Originally described as a titanosaur, Jiangxititan was later suggested to be a non-titanosaurian somphospondylan.

 Discovery and naming

 The Jiangxititan holotype specimen, NHMG 034062, was discovered in sediments of the Nanxiong Formation near Tankou Town in Ganzhou City of Jiangxi Province, southern China.
 The specimen consists of the three posteriormost cervical vertebrae with two cervical ribs, articulated with the first four dorsal vertebrae with three dorsal ribs.

 In 2023, Mo et al. described Jiangxititan ganzhouensis as a new genus and species of macronarian sauropod based on these fossil remains.
 The generic name, "Jiangxititan", combines a reference to the type locality in Jiangxi Province with the word "titan", a common suffix for giant sauropod names, referencing the pre-Olympian gods of Greek mythology.
 The specific name, "ganzhouensis", references the discovery of the fossil in Ganzhou City.